vbalab/ysda/semester_01/python/notes.md

 # Lecture 13.1 - Tests

-The Three Laws of TDD (by Robert C. Martin, aka Uncle Bob):
+The Three Laws of TDD (Test Driven Development) (by Robert C. Martin, aka Uncle Bob):

 1. Write a **failing** test first
 2. Write only enough test code to fail